-Employers must carefully review the Proclamation as it provides specific directives to employers, expands protections for "high-risk" workers, and outlines prohibitions that employers must abide by through the duration of the Proclamation.
+Employers should carefully review Proclamation 20-46.2 as it provides specific directives to employers, expands protections for "high-risk" workers, and outlines prohibitions that employers must abide by through the duration of the Proclamation.
 Unlike previous versions, this latest version incorporates a critical distinction in the CDC guidance between those who are considered "at increased risk" and those who "might be at an increased risk."

 High-Risk Workers Encouraged, but Not Required, to Stay Home